- by Daniel

 Well this gift could be the answer!

-Because you are taking advantage of his skill with power tools, making him laugh and hopefully eliminating the dodgy hairs problem all in one fell swoop.
+Because you are taking advantage of their skill with power tools, making them laugh and hopefully eliminating their dodgy hair problems all in one fell swoop.

 Fred Pizza Boss Circular Saw Pizza Wheel